The Masters Degree in History

 - HIST 608 Colloquium, if in field and equivalent to Field Readings

-The Graduate School requires a minimum of 45 graduate credit hours and a minimum grade point average of 3.0.
-At least 30 graduate credit hours must be taken in History, and 24 of the 30 must be graded.
+The Graduate School requires a minimum of 45 graduate credit hours.
+At least 30 graduate credit hours must be taken in History, and 24 of the 30 hours must be graded.
+Graduate credit hours are those at the 500- or 600-level.
 Additional credit requirements include:

-- at least 3 credit hours each quarter, including the quarter when the thesis defense is held,
+- at least 3 credit hours each quarter (except summer quarter), including the quarter when the thesis defense is held,

-- at least 30 graduate credit hours (24 of them graded) taken in residence over at least two quarters, and
+- at least 30 graduate credit hours (24 or them graded) taken in residence over at least two quarters,

-- a maximum of 15 graduate credits accepted in transfer credit
+A maximum of 15 graduate credits may be accepted in transfer credits.

 All M.A. students must demonstrate proficiency in at least one foreign language by passing an exam that tests the ability to read and comprehend a passage of average difficulty drawn from primary sources or the secondary literature.
 The language exam is offered once each quarter during the regular academic year.